kicksolutions/swagger2confluence/README.md

 based on the attributes provided.

 It will first Create Page whose Title = Title of API Specified in Swagger then creates child under it with Version-Title of API

 ![Swagger-Confluence-Root](examples/root.jpg)

+Confluence Page Uses Swagger Macro, this will help us to see full view of Swagger inside Confluence

 ## swagger2confluence-core: